cheminfo/eln-docs/docs/30_structural_analysis/chromatography/gc-lc-ms-visualization/README.md

 Files can be uploaded either as a [JCAMP](http://jcamp-dx.org/), [NetCDF](https://en.wikipedia.org/wiki/NetCDF), [MzData, MzML or MzXML](https://en.wikipedia.org/wiki/Mass_spectrometry_data_format#mzData) format.
 Multiple files can be drag and dropped or selected from your computer by clicking on zone 1.
 The files are listed below the drop zone and are visualized when clicked.

-:::tip JCAMP format
+:::tip JCAMP-DX format
 <details>
     <summary>
-    Informations about the JCAMP format.
+    Informations about the JCAMP-DX format.
     </summary>
     <div>